Robinpig/Note/docs/CS/Distributed/GFS.md

 Snapshot creates a copy of a file or a directory tree at low cost.
 Record append allows multiple clients to append data to the same file concurrently while guaranteeing the atomicity of each individual client’s append.
 It is useful for implementing multi-way merge results and producerconsumer queues that many clients can simultaneously append to without additional locking.
-We have found these types of files to be invaluable in building large distributed applications.

 ## Architecture